Director of Graduate Admissions

 Thomas Hofweber specializes in metaphysics, the philosophy of language, and the philosophy of mathematics.

-His first book, Ontology and the Ambitions of Metaphysics, will appear shortly with Oxford University Press.
-He is currently working on a book entitled Idealism and the Limits of Conceptual Representation, which admittedly defends idealism, but it’s not as bad as that sounds.
+He is currently working on a book entitled Idealism and the Harmony of Thought and Reality, which admittedly defends idealism, but it’s not as bad as that sounds.
+His first book Ontology and the Ambitions of Metaphysics appeared with Oxford University Press in 2016.
+See OUP, amazon, a PPR book symposium, or an Analysis book symposium for more.
 A long time ago he co-edited, with Anthony Everett, the collection Empty Names, Fiction, and the Puzzles of Non-Existence CSLI Publications (2000).

 Sample article publications include: “Proof-theoretic reduction as a philosopher’s tool” Erkenntnis (2000) (selected for the Philosopher’s Annual in 2001) “A Puzzle about Ontology” Noûs (2005); “Inexpressible Properties and Propositions” Oxford Studies in Metaphysics (2005) (winner of the Oxford Studies Younger Metaphysician Prize, and the APA Article Prize); “Supervenience and Object-Dependent Properties” Journal of Philosophy (2005); “Number Determiners, Numbers, and Arithmetic” Philosophical Review (2005); “Innocent Statements and their Metaphysically Loaded Counterparts” Philosophers’ Imprint (2007) (selected for the Philosopher’s Annual in 2008); “Validity, Paradox, and the Ideal of Deductive Logic” in JC Beall (ed.)
 Revenge of the Liar (2008); “The Meta-Problem of Change” Noûs (2009); “Ambitious, Yet Modest, Metaphysics” in Metametaphysics, Chalmers, Manley, and Wasserman (eds.)
 (2009); “Formal tools and the philosophy of mathematics” New Waves in the Philosophy of Mathematics, Bueno and Linnebo (eds.)
 (2009); “How to endure” (with J. David Velleman) Philosophical Quarterly (2011).
 “Infinitesimal Chances” Philosophers’ Imprint (2014).
 “Cardinality arguments against regular probability measures” Thought (2014).
-“Hyperreal-valued probability measures approximating a real-valued measure” (with Ralf Schindler) forthcoming in the Notre Dame Journal of Formal Logic (2016).
-“Carnap’s Big Idea” forthcoming in Ontology after Carnap, Blatti and LaPointe (eds.)
+“Hyperreal-valued probability measures approximating a real-valued measure” (with Ralf Schindler) in the Notre Dame Journal of Formal Logic (2016).
+“Carnap’s Big Idea” in Ontology after Carnap, Blatti and LaPointe (eds.)
 OUP (2016), “The place of subjects in the metaphysics of material objects” dialectica (2015).
-“Are there ineffable aspects of reality?” forthcoming in Oxford Studies in Metaphysics (2016).
-“Conceptual idealism without ontological idealism: why idealism is true after all” forthcoming in Idealism: new essays in metaphysics, Goldschmidt and Pearce (eds).
-OUP (2016).
+“Fine’s fragmentalist interpretation of special relativity” (with Marc Lange) in Nous (2016).
+“Intellectual humility and the limits of conceptual representation” Res Philosophica (2016).
+“Are there ineffable aspects of reality?” in Oxford Studies in Metaphysics (2017).
+“Conceptual idealism without ontological idealism: why idealism is true after all” in Idealism: new essays in metaphysics, Goldschmidt and Pearce (eds.)
+OUP (2018).
+“Idealism and the Harmony of Thought and Reality” in Mind (2019).

 For a more complete list of papers, see his homepage.